bunsenbrowser/bunsen/README.md

 ## How to use Bunsen

 Bunsen is currently very alpha-quality software.
-It runs only on mobile devices runnning ARM64 processors such as Nexus 5X and Pixel.
+It runs on mobile devices runnning ARMv7a and x86 processors such as Nexus 5X and Pixel 2.
+The wiki has more info on [Device Testing](https://github.com/bunsenbrowser/bunsen/wiki/Device-testing).

+Update 04-10-2018: Bunsen source code is undergoing major development.
+We're now refactoring the application to use nodejs-mobile-cordova and intents, so you can open dats in browser urls.
+Use the [nodejs-mobile-cordova-refactor branch](https://github.com/bunsenbrowser/bunsen/tree/nodejs-mobile-cordova-refactor).

 To install Bunsen, start by going to your Android Device's Settings App.
 Then open "Security" and then enable "Unknown Sources".
 Then download [this link](https://drive.google.com/file/d/1JXT6xSV2r6OXi-A_0PXvh0IX8ks_dv9O/view?usp=sharing) to your Android device, open it from the menu tray, and then give it permission to install.